jjmmpp/J124-Final-Project/README.md

 I made some conclusions just looking at these data sets:

-"School Type" is somewhat humorous - describing a type of school as *party*.
+"School Type" is somewhat humorous, as a type of school as *party*.

 This data set was problematic because some schools were listed twice, in two categories, such as *state* and *party*.
 For purposes of writing an article, I would contact whoever put the data together for further information on what makes a school a "party school."
 I would want to include discussion of it because its interesting, but not without clarification from source of data.
-Further, most students will go to local schools for reasons of affordability.
+Further, I suspect most students will go to local schools for reasons of affordability.
 How many even have access to ivy league education?
 These are other reasons I did not analyze this data set.

+I found "Region" to be too limited in scope, without comparing it to the region one works in.
+I would want data on how region dependent are salaries before incorporating this data set.
+What is the result when considering region residence when working with degree type might be best to analzye.
+So I did not analyze this data set.

 **I believe that the most valuable information from these data sets is *Degree*.
-That is what one can category in these data sets that allows for most freedom of choice -- not region or school type.** This would be in my nutgraf.
-I would have to investigate this further -- such as look into statistics on how close to home college students tend to stay
+That is what one can category in these data sets that allows for most freedom of choice -- not region or school type.** This would be in my nutgraf, but first I would have to investigate this further -- such as look into statistics on how close to home college students tend to stay.

-What would be further explored in my article -- beyond this data set -- is how region dependent are salaries?
-I mean region you work in after graduation not where the college was.
-Where you live when you work may matter more than all the other choices regrading college in the data set.
-That would be interesting to see.
-Or, what is the result when combining region residence with degree type.

-##To being:
+##To begin:

-I evaluated by *starting salary* and *percent increase at mid-career*.
+I evaluated by *starting salary*, *mid career salary* and *percent increase at mid-career*.
 The question to answer is:

 ###How much do you make at career start?
 ###How much does it go up from there.

 I thought that to get a full picture, it was important to look at highest and lowest.
-As a reader, I would want to see this information, no matter the focus of the article.
+As a reader, I would want to see this information.

 **Working in Excel**:
 * I duplicated each data set and renamed my file WKG before original name.
 In case I inadvertently changed the data, I would have the original downloads.